ethereum/go-ethereum/docs/_rpc/server.md

 Websocket is a bidirectional transport protocol.
 Unlike HTTP, Websocket is *stateful*, meaning it maintains a connection between client and server until it is explicitly terminated by one or other party.
-The persistent connection between the client and server is known as a "Websocket" that enables message exchange.
+The persistent connection between the client and server is known as a 'Websocket' that enables message exchange.
 The connection is established using a 'handshake' procedure that configures both parties.